Hemanth-Kumar-Nichenametla/Alzheimers_Paper_Publication/README.md

 through those new dimensions.
 With the help of nonlinear mapping, the data from both the classes can be separated by using a hyperplane.
 The hyperplane can be found using the support vectors and margins.
-By maximizing the margin and minimizing the classification errors, SVM implements the classification task
+By maximizing the margin and minimizing the classification errors, SVM implements the classification task.

 ### Random Forest
 Random Forest is one of the easy-to-use algorithms in machine learning which